leilahaddou/leilahaddou.github.io/nicar-graphs-20.md

 **Adding attributes**

 Data which appears in the curly brackets of our code is a property or attribute, i.e. `{ name: row.DonorName}`.
-To add multiple properties, do the same within the brackets separated by a comma like so: `{ name:DonorName, donorStatus: row.DonorStatus }`.
+To add multiple properties, do the same within the brackets separated by a comma like so: `{ name:DonorName, donorStatus:row.DonorStatus }`.
 These must match the column name in your data file exactly.
 Case matters as well.

 Finally, because we are bringing in values, we need to tell Neo4j that this attribute is a number.
 This way, we'll be able to use some of the more powerful functions like searching for donations over a certain amount later on.
-To do thisk, we type 'toInteger followed by the relevant column in brackets like so: `value:toInteger(row.Value)`
+To do this, we type 'toInteger' followed by the relevant column in brackets like so: `value:toInteger(row.Value)`

 <img width="50" align="left" alt="Screenshot 2020-03-02 at 10 39 19" src="https://user-images.githubusercontent.com/6706325/75669105-54fb3d80-5c72-11ea-80e5-c42d1b28eab7.png">